opencv/opencv/modules/core/doc/utility_and_system_functions_and_macros.rst

 --------------
 .. c:function:: void* fastMalloc(size_t size)

-    Allocates aligned memory buffer
+    Allocates an aligned memory buffer.

-    :param size: The allocated buffer size
+    :param size: Allocated buffer size.

-The function allocates buffer of the specified size and returns it.
+The function allocates the buffer of the specified size and returns it.
 When the buffer size is 16 bytes or more, the returned buffer is aligned on 16 bytes.

 .. index:: fastFree